SouthGreenPlatform/tutorials/_pages/cluster-itrop/hpchowto.md

 | gpu |Need of analyses on GPU cores| node26| 24 cpus and 8 GPUS cores | 192 GB|

-Note that the gpu node access is restricted, a request access should be done here: https://itrop-glpi.ird.fr/plugins/formcreator/front/formdisplay.php?id=15
+Note that the gpu node access is restricted, a request access should be done here: [request access to gpu](https://itrop-glpi.ird.fr/plugins/formcreator/front/formdisplay.php?id=15)

 Use your ldap account with your mil password to connect